knightr1d3r007/DIY_ESP32_Marauder/README.md

-# The PCB for an easy DIY version of the ESP32_Marauder project.
+# This provides a PCB for an "easy DIY version" of the ESP32_Marauder project.